henfiber/hass_speedport_plus_cli/README.md

 InfluxDB and Grafana are available as Home assistant (community) addons.
 Check the Add-on Store under the Supervisor section.

+The dashboard displayed here is available in this repo under the `Grafana` folder.
+You may import it into your Grafana instance choosing your InfluxDB data source.

+**Sample queries**

-As an example, in Grafana if you want to plot the downstream SNR, you have to choose in the Visual editor:
+In Grafana, if you want to plot the downstream SNR, then you have to choose in the **Visual editor**:

 ```SQL
 FROM default state WHERE entity_id = speedport_plus_status
 SELECT field(dsl_snrd) last()
 GROUP BY time($__interval) tag(entity_id) fill(none)
 ```

+(this is not an actual InfluxDB query, just the way Grafana UI editor displays the query parts)

 In text query mode, this is: